 Q: When should I apply to the master's program?

-Applications will be accepted any time from October 1, 2015 through May 20, 2016 for entry to the class starting in the fall of the same year; however, we recommend that you apply as early as possible (we open in the application site in October for entry to the program the following fall).
+Applications will be accepted any time from October 1, 2016 through May 20, 2017 for entry to the class starting in the fall of 2017; however, we recommend that you apply as early as possible since offers of admission are made on a rolling basis.

 Q: How do I apply?

 Q: When applying, can I submit my GRE or DAT scores in lieu of MCAT scores?

 No. MCAT scores are required for entry to the master's program at UC.
 (If you apply before you have taken the MCAT, please forward your scores to our program as soon as possible, see instructions.)
 We do not accept GRE or DAT scores in lieu of MCAT scores.

 Q: Are applicants interviewed during the admissions process?